 NOTE- When buying clothing, look for self-help features.
 We encourage independence when getting dressed for outside.
 Be sure mittens and boots, for example, are large enough so they go on easily.
 Label everything!
 Children have a difficult time identifying their coats, snow pants, and boots when confronted with a wall full of outerwear!
 We like to be able to help them find their clothing, and having everything labeled helps.

-Special Events - We often have performers and groups visit our school.
+We often have performers and groups visit our school.
 These may include storytellers, singers, entertainers, special library readers, etc. You will be informed of these through the newsletter, so you can ask your child about them.
-We have a Grand Person Day in the fall, and parents’ nights later in the year.
 We also have monthly visits from our Pastoral Advisor, as we learn about God’s love for us and for our world.